 This lesson introduces the Nazi Racial policy and touches upon Antisemitism.
 It includes settler, starter, an example of how an exercise book is supposed to look like (a picture taken from the A* student's book), exam question with a model answer and success criteria, a slide showing how to justify the grade when self-assessing your answer (with a self-assessment slide), Learning outcomes, a slide introducing discussion of the racial policy in the propaganda posters (with some keywords), information research task (I enclosed the information sheet taken from the BBC Bitesize website), Oracy leader task based on the Hitler's quote and a recap activity on the asking students to put the events of the Hitler's rise to power in chronological order.

-This is the lesson that I have prepared for my higher y8/ and y9/y10 in relation to the topic of Spanish culture (Festivals & Celebrations).
-The starter focus is the Past Simple (preterite) and the Future SImple (‘will’).
-We use Viva books so I included help boxes as a reminder for those who do not clearly remember the endings.
-Students will then look at the speaking questions of the half-term, analysing them and trying to come up with a set of ideas for a response.
-I have then included a video (see link) of Rosa from SpanishPod101 (see their channel in youtube) describing the celebration of Las Fallas.
+This is the lesson that I have prepared for my y9/y10 in relation to the topic of Spanish culture (Festivals & Celebrations).
+The lesson starts with the starter about food (it was previous topic and I always try to link things together) and following review of lesson outcomes we move onto to trying to recite a tongue twister (plus a cultural SMSC tip!).
+Students will then recap on regular verbs conjugation in present tense and learn new / revise already known vocabulary on the topic of San Fermin celebration using Quizlet and Quizlet live tools.
+I have then included a video (see link) of Rosa from SpanishPod101 (see their channel in youtube) describing the celebration of San Fermin.
 Even though the video is in Spanish and Rosa speaks really quickly, there are subtitles in English so that all students have a chance to listen to a native speaker and at the same time understand what the video is about (note: I personally find the Spanishpod101 videos amazing as they address quite a few cultural / grammar / pronunciation and other aspects so I would recommend letting your students know that a lot of resources are available for free.
-Consequently, students answer quiz questions about the video.
-I presented it as a Listening task.
-They annotated the questions and complete the task using vocabulary help.
-Students will then learn new / revise already known vocabulary on the topic of Las Fallas festival using Quizlet and Quizlet live tools.
-Then they recap on the success criteria for Speaking Q2 / Writing Q1 - Photo card and complete a photo card task based on a photo from La Tomatina celebration together.
-They jot their thoughts first, play a catchphrase game and then prepare their responses in pairs on the second photo card.
-Finally they complete a third photo card task individually.
-Finally they read and analyse the grammar in the text about festival to complete AQA Higher Reading Section C task (translation).
-I included some grammar tips for them and highlighted them in the text to make it easier.
-Then they complete the task, check their answers, self assess themselves and play Hangman (as a reward for hard work!).
+Consequently, students answer quiz questions about the video and move on to Reading activity.
+They read the text aloud, search for cognates and keywords and finally answer the questions that I have tried to create in the style of AQA Higher Reading Section A. Please note that there is also a handout to make the task easier and faster to access.
 Enjoy!

-This is a research project lesson (or two lessons really) that I created for my year 8 French students.
+This is a research project lesson (or two lessons really) that I created for my year 8 Spanish students.
 It can also be used for year 9 as the model answer has quite a list of grammar / some more can be added.
 The idea is to promote independent learning via research.
-There are two choices: a documentary about your favourite town in England (in my case it is Manchester) or an interview with a football player about his town in France( I chose Paris).
+There are two choices: a documentary about your favourite town in England (in my case it is Manchester) or an interview with a football player about his town in Spain ( I chose Madrid).
 Students decide on the task, the roles and start researching relevant information using their iPads (one of the students needs to summarise the information that others found).
-They then have to prepare a script in French and to make a video using iMovie or any other video application.
+They then have to prepare a script in Spanish and to make a video using iMovie or any other video application.
 If there is little time I would suggest them to present it and I would film it.
 The whole process takes about 2 lessons and is perfect for the end of the topic as you can incorporate all of the structures / vocabulary learned during the term!